-PCI card installation for Macintosh Blue & White G3
+PCI card installation for Macintosh

-- 4 Before handling the Digi 001 card, discharge any static electricity by touching the outer casing of the power supply. - 5 Remove the Digi 001 card from its anti-static bag. - 6 Hold the card gently by the top edges, and line up its PCI connector with the PCI slot inside the computer.
+- 4 Before handling the Digi 001 PCI Card, discharge any static electricity by touching the outer casing of the power supply. - 5 Remove the Digi 001 PCI Card from its anti-static bag. - 6 Hold the card gently by the top edges, and line up its PCI connector with the PCI slot inside the computer.

 7 When the connector and slot are aligned, press the card into the slot using firm, even pressure.
-The card should "pop" into place.
+The card should click into place.
 Secure the card with the previously removed screw.
 Make sure the card's audio connectors are accessible through the rear slot of the computer.